Andy Robertson admits Scotland 'didn't show up' in World Cup play-off defeat to Ukraine

 "The Wales game is going to be massive for us.
 We need to show our best performance in our lives and then we'll see what happens."

-Scotland were unbeaten in 12 home games at Hampden Park coming into this match (W8 D4); Ukraine have ended Scotland's longest home unbeaten run since May 1978 (16 games).
+Scotland were unbeaten in 12 home games at Hampden Park coming into the game match (W8 D4), while Ukraine ended their host's longest home unbeaten run since May 1978 (16 games).

 They have now failed to qualify for any of the last six World Cup tournaments since appearing at the 1998 edition.
 Between 1974 and 1998 they missed only one of seven tournaments.